Orange County Domestic Violence Lawyer

 Representing Clients throughout Irvine

 When a crime of violence is committed against a current or former spouse, current or former fiancé or fiancée, someone with whom the defendant currently has or previously had a dating relationship with, or the other parent of the defendant's child, it can be charged with domestic violence.
 These charges are extremely serious and can result in lengthy prison sentences, huge fines, and the inability to have a family relationship.
 The Orange County criminal defense lawyer at the Law Offices of Christian Kim can help.
-Call now to schedule your free consultation and get started planning your defense.

 Degrees of Domestic Violence